How to Use Learning & Talent Data to Transform Employee Engagement

-Following these simple steps will allow you to perform meaningful actions like prioritizing the organizational impact of your decisions and measure the change to your business.
+These simple steps will allow you to perform meaningful actions like prioritizing your decisions' organizational impact and measuring the change to your business.
 It will determine the right starting point for you as well as show you the cost of doing nothing.
 Finally, it will force you to ask better questions in order to create cultural changes as well as analyze the resources you currently have and what you might need for the future.

-If this seems like a lot, not to worry!
+If this seems like a lot, do not worry!